 Our objective in decommissioning Dounreay is to close down the site and leave it in a safe condition for future generations.

-The completion of decommissioning is known as the “interim end state” – the point when all the redundant buildings have been cleaned out and demolished and the radioactive waste made safe for long-term storage or disposal.
+Completion of decommissioning is known as the “interim end state” – the point when the remaining nuclear fuel has been removed, all the redundant buildings have been cleaned out and the radioactive waste made safe for long-term storage or disposal.

 After the interim end state is achieved, no further remediation activities will be required.

 The site will continue to be managed, maintained, and monitored until the final end point is reached.